 After the 2018 Enhanced SHMP underwent final revisions, and the plan was completed to the satisfaction of the State Hazard Mitigation Office (SHMO), the FDEM Mitigation Bureau, and the Mitigate FL group, the plan was officially adopted by the State of Florida via a memorandum signed by the Director of FDEM as the Governor's Authorized Representative.
 After adoption, the plan was submitted to FEMA for approval.
-The 2018 Enhanced SHMP update was submitted on 02/23/2018 and approved on XX/XX/XX.
+The 2018 Enhanced SHMP update was submitted on XX/XX/XX and approved by FEMA on XX/XX/XX.
 The plan will be in effect from August 24, 2018 until August 23, 2023.